-13. Check In-Store vs. Online Prices
+16. Check In-Store vs. Online Prices

 Team Clark member Chelsea says an easy way to check Walmart in-store vs. online prices is to use the bar code scanner in the Walmart app.

-14. Comparison Shop
+17. Comparison Shop

-Susan from Facebook says: “When you’re ordering a non-food item online take the time to look at several pages.
+Susan from Facebook says: “When you’re ordering a non-food item online, take the time to look at several pages.
 They often have the same item being sold through different sellers at very different prices.”

-15. Scan the Clearance Items
+18. Scan the Clearance Items

 Craig from Facebook says: “Scan all the clearance items in the Walmart app, they are usually drastically lower than the already clearance price.”

-From all the ways to save that we’ve listed, it’s clear that shopping at Walmart can help you keep a little more of your dollars in your pocket.
 If you practice these savings tips for an extended period, you could save quite a bit of cash.